blackstonetech/Build-Night/Franz_Koffeeka/README.md

 * Arduino based Feather microcomputers with WiFi
 * Various Sensors
 * Rasberry Pi
-* 16x16 "pixel" display panel
+* 32x32 "pixel" display panels

 Teams will work on different aspects of the project such as teams coding and testing sensors, team coding storage of data, team managing retrieval and display of data.